Osteoradionecrosis of the Ribs following Breast Radiotherapy | Canada Hyperbarics Skip to main content

 Canadian Relevance

 This study does not have direct Canadian authors or institutions.
-However, osteoradionecrosis is a recognized complication of radiation therapy, and hyperbaric oxygen therapy is a Health Canada-recognized indication for chronic refractory osteomyelitis, a condition related to and often treated similarly to ORN.
+However, osteoradionecrosis is a recognised complication of radiation therapy, and hyperbaric oxygen therapy is a Health Canada-recognised indication for chronic refractory osteomyelitis, a condition related to and often treated similarly to ORN.

 Study Limitations